 Step 4: Increase Your Distance From the Crate

 Repeat Step 3, except increase distance instead of duration.
-Close the crate door with your puppy inside, walk halfway across the room, return, open the crate and make a trade.
-Repeat this until you are able to walk out of sight and return without your puppy feeling stressed.
+Close the crate door with your puppy inside, walk halfway across the room, return, open the crate and make a trade for the puzzle toy (or drop a treat in the crate).
+Repeat this until you are able to walk out of sight and return without your dog feeling stressed.

 Step 5: Distance + Duration

 Add duration to the distance.
 Start with increments of 15–30 seconds while you walk around the house in and out of

 Step 6 and Beyond: Distraction and Real Life

 Once your dog is comfortable being left in the crate for 15 minutes with their toy or food puzzle, you can start adding additional elements to the training: